-- 1. Start REAPER and create a new project file.
-Press Ctrl Alt X to display the Media Explorer, then navigate to the folder containing the rendered stereo wave files. - 2.
-Double click in turn on each of the files that you wish to include in your CD program.
-REAPER will add each one to your project, lined up on separate tracks.
+- 1. Create a new project file.
+Open the Media Explorer, and navigate to display your rendered stereo wave files. - Double click in turn on each of the files to include in your CD.
+These are added to your project, lined up on separate tracks.
 Name each track with the song name. - Notice that each media item is inserted so as to begin immediately after the previous one, with no gap.
 It is not necessary to move any of these in order to create gaps on your CD.
-You will later be able to tell REAPER to do this automatically for you. - 4.
-Turn snapping off and create a separate region for each track.
+You will later be able to tell REAPER to do this automatically for you.

+4. Turn snapping off and create a separate region for each track.
 To do this, in each case select the item. run the action Time selection: Set time selection to item then press Shift R. Name the region with the name of the song.